facebookresearch/nevergrad/docs/optimization.md

 Or if you want something more aimed at robustly outperforming random search in highly parallel settings (one-shot):
 - use `OrderedDiscrete` for discrete variables, taking care that the default value is in the middle.
 - Use `ScrHammersleySearchPlusMiddlePoint` (`PlusMiddlePoint` only if you have continuous parameters or good default values for discrete parameters).

+## Reproducibility

+Each optimizer has its own `random_state` for generating random numbers and is therefore often expected to produce stochastic behaviors.
+For reproducibility, it can be seeded in two ways:
+- by setting `numpy`'s global random state seed (`np.random.seed(32)`) before the optimizer's initialization.
+Indeed, at initialization, the optimizer's random state is seeded with a seed drawn from the global random state.
+- by setting a seed manually on the optimizer (E.g.: `optimizer.random_state.seed(12)`)